openpgpjs/openpgpjs/README.md

 ### Platform support

-* OpenPGP.js v2.x is written in ES6 but is transpiled to ES5 using [Babel](https://babeljs.io/) to run in any environment.
+* OpenPGP.js v2.x is written in ES6 but is transpiled to ES5 using [Babel](https://babeljs.io/) to run in most environments.
 We support node.js v0.8+ and browsers that implement [window.crypto.getRandomValues](http://caniuse.com/#feat=getrandomvalues).

 * The api uses ES6 promises which are available in [most modern browsers](http://caniuse.com/#feat=promises).
 If you need to support browsers that do not support Promises, fear not!
 There is a [polyfill](https://github.com/jakearchibald/es6-promise), which is included in our build.
 So no action required on your part!